Stable sums to infer high return levels of multivariate rainfall time series

 \section{Introduction}

 Nowadays, extreme value theory \cite{coles:bawa:trenner:dorazio:2001} is frequently applied to meteorological time series to capture extremal climatological features in temperatures, winds, precipitation and other atmospheric variables \cite[see, e.g.][]{kharin2013,Toulemonde13,Zscheischler20}.
 For example, due to its high societal impacts in terms of flooding, heavy rainfall have been analyzed at various spatial and temporal scales \cite[see, e.g.][]{ipcc2021online}.
 In particular, storms/fronts duration and spatial coverage can produce potential temporal and spatial dependencies among recordings from nearby weather stations \cite[see, e.g.][]{huser2020}.
 In this multivariate context, the analysis of consecutive extremes, even in the stationary case, can be theoretically complex \cite[see, e.g.][]{buritica:mikosch:wintenberger:2021,basrak:planinic:soulier:2018}.
-Although marginal behaviors of heavy rainfall is today well modeled, the temporal dynamic is rarely taken in account in applied studies, especially for multivariate time series \cite[see, e.g.][]{Evin2017,tencaliec19,asa18,cooley12}.
-To produce accurate high return level estimates from multivariate time series of extreme daily precipitation, we propose an approach to jointly incorporate the temporal dependence and the multidimensional structure among heavy rainfall.
+Although marginal behaviors of heavy rainfall is today well modeled, the temporal dynamic is rarely taken in account in applied studies, especially for multivariate time series \cite[see, e.g.][]{Evin2017,asa18,cooley12,fawcet:walshaw:2014}.
+To produce accurate high return level estimates, we propose a novel approach to jointly incorporate the temporal dependence and the multidimensional structure among heavy rainfall.
 This joint modeling appears necessary to perform a full risk assessment, as ignored correlations may lead to erroneous confidence intervals.
-The latter is particularly important when the practitioner has to provide them about extreme occurences, i.e.\ interpolating beyond the largest observed value.
+The latter is particularly important when the practitioner has to provide them about extreme occurrences, i.e.\ extrapolating beyond the largest observed value.